Ousted Renault-Nissan boss Ghosn leaves Japan: report

 It was unclear how Ghosn, who holds both French and Lebanese citizenship, would have been able to leave Japan, where he has been under strict court-imposed restrictions on his movements.

+The Financial Times said Ghosn was no longer under house arrest, but said it was not clear whether he had escaped or a deal had been reached.
+Ghosn landed at Beirut’s Rafic al-Hariri international airport late on Sunday, the paper said, citing an associate of Ghosn’s.

+The Wall Street Journal cited a source saying Ghosn had fled Japan.

-Ghosn was arrested shortly after his private jet touched down at a Tokyo airport on Nov.
+Ghosn was arrested at a Tokyo airport shortly after his private jet touched down on Nov.
 19, 2018.
 He faces four charges - which he denies - including hiding income and enriching himself through payments to dealerships in the Middle East.

-Nissan sacked Ghosn, saying its internal investigations revealed misconduct ranging from understating his salary while he was its chief executive, and transferring $5 million of Nissan funds to an account in which he had an interest.
+Nissan sacked the once-lauded Ghosn, saying its internal investigations revealed misconduct ranging from understating his salary while he was its chief executive, and transferring $5 million of Nissan funds to an account in which he had an interest.

 Ghosn’s lawyers have asked a court to dismiss all charges against him.
 They accuse prosecutors of colluding with government officials and Nissan executives to oust him to block any takeover of the automaker by French alliance partner Renault, of which Ghosn was also chairman.